RickyCoDev/Html_Table_Editor/README.md

 You also may expect that some functionalities are missing.

-Make sure to check the fetures list to see the actual status of the development.
+Make sure to check the features list to see the actual status of the development.

 # Features